196 East Commerce Street

 Bridgeton, NJ 08302

 Thousands of people are charged with drug offenses each year.
 Drug charges carry serious penalties, and you need experienced attorneys on your side.
-A New Jersey drug lawyer at Helmer, Conley & Kasselman, P.A. can help you deal with possession charges.
+A New Jersey drug crime lawyer at Helmer, Conley & Kasselman, P.A. can help you deal with possession charges.
 Contact us today for a consultation to learn more about how we can help you protect your rights.

 Drug charges in New Jersey can be either indictable crimes or disorderly persons’ offenses.
 In other states, these are sometimes called “felonies” and “misdemeanors.”
 Defendants may be required to appear before the superior or municipal courts to resolve these charges.
 In some cases, these charges are also prosecuted at the federal court level.